 Factbox: What are Democrats considering including in a voting rights bill?

-WASHINGTON, June 17 (Reuters) - As Republican-controlled state legislatures pass a wave of laws that civil rights advocates say will restrict access to voting for Blacks and Hispanics, congressional Democrats have made passing a federal elections reform law a top priority.
+WASHINGTON, June 22 (Reuters) - As Republican-controlled state legislatures pass a wave of laws that civil rights advocates say will restrict access to voting for Blacks and Hispanics, congressional Democrats have made passing a federal elections reform bill a top priority.

 SIMILARITIES: